16 May 2014

 Northeast Rail Corridor between 30th Street Station and North Philadelphia Station

 How can a train ride become a voyage of the imagination?
-This spring, let contemporary artist Katharina Grosse’s psychylustro change the way you think about getting from point A to point B. Beginning April 29, 2014 train riders traveling in and out of Philadelphia will catch glimpses of this monumental creation, which unfolds in a series of seven bright, bold passages that explore scale, perspective and the passage of time.
+Since Spring 2014, contemporary artist Katharina Grosse’s psychylustro has been changing the way thousands of people think about getting from point A to point B. Every day, train riders traveling in and out of Philadelphia catch glimpses of this monumental creation, which unfolds in a series of seven bright, bold passages that explore scale, perspective and the passage of time.
 Conceived as a temporary installation, psychylustro was completed in May 2014, but changes over time as the elements gradually reclaim the space.
 Think of it as a real-time landscape painting, where the ever-evolving city is the canvas and your window is the frame.

 “I need the brilliance of color to get close to people, to stir up a

 sense of life experience and heighten their sense of presence.”

 By train: between 30th Street and North Philadelphia stations: Amtrak, SEPTA (Chestnut Hill West, Trenton lines), NJ Transit (Atlantic City line).

 By bike or foot: some passages will be viewable from vehicle and pedestrian bridges.

 The same passage in May and July, 2014.
 For more information on the environmental impact of psychylustro click here

 Experience an audio interpretation by sound artist Jesse Kudler.

 To RSVP to Mural Arts events, please call 215-685-0753 or email RSVP@muralarts.org.